benCoomes/demo-mcp/README.md

 The server provides a health check endpoint at `/health` that returns "OK" when the server is running properly.

+## Implementation Details

+The server is built using:
+- [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go) v0.21.0 - For MCP server implementation

+The MCP server supports:
+- Stdio mode - For direct integration with command-line tools

 ## Development

 Currently, the weather service returns stubbed data.
-To implement actual weather data, update the `GetWeather` function in `pkg/weather/weather.go` to integrate with a weather API.
+To implement actual weather data, update the `GetWeather` function in `pkg/weather/weather.go` to integrate with a weather API of your choice.

 ## License